Blog > Countries > United States > The Best Cheese Steak in Philadelphia, Avoid the Tourist Traps!

 I could provide you with some cookie-cutter ass post like “The Top 5 Best Cheese Steaks in Philly” but instead, I’ll just get to the point.

-When ordering a steak, it is important to do so correctly and as quickly as possible so you don’t slow down the line or irritate the cashier (they don’t like tourists).
+When ordering a cheese steak in Philly, it is important to do so correctly and as quickly as possible so you don’t slow down the line or irritate the cashier (they don’t like tourists).
 You don’t even have to say you want a cheese steak, they know, all you need to inform the order taker is whether you want it “wit” or “without”.
 This means with fried onions or without fried onions.
 I highly recommend you add the onions, but that’s just a personal preference, Best just to order one of each.

 How to Order a Cheese Steak in Philadelphia